 - Global use and adoption of SASB Standards XBRL taxonomy – The taxonomy is expected to support the efforts of our Standards Internationalization Advancement project.
 As SASB Standards evolve to accommodate greater global applicability, the taxonomy will also evolve to accommodate the changes.
 We also understand the need for local jurisdictional considerations, which is why we have provided the flexibility to extend the taxonomy.
 We will continue to engage and collaborate with regulatory bodies globally.
 Public comments have been very supportive about anchoring to ensure data consumers understand the reasoning behind the extension.

 - Use of financial reporting elements from GAAP/IFRS taxonomies – This idea has received broad support during the public comment period.
-We realize that this requires deeper discussions with reporting jurisdictions to develop implementation guidelines and we are committed to exploring the options.
+We realise that this requires deeper discussions with reporting jurisdictions to develop implementation guidelines and we are committed to exploring the options.
 The current version of the taxonomy (by not using elements from GAAP/IFRS taxonomies) allows stand-alone non-regulatory filings to be tagged with SASB Standards XBRL taxonomy.

 - Typed Dimensions – This also has received broad support during the public comment period.
 We have determined that we will adopt Typed Dimensions for instances where there is likely to be a large number of filer specific data elements.
 The use of typed dimensions in the newly release FERC taxonomy is a good example of when best to use Typed Dimensions.
 After careful review, we determined that the current use of Enumerated List is appropriate and as SASB Standards evolve, we will continue to review and explore the use of Typed Dimensions where it fits best.